good-ware/js-log/README.md

 ## meta tag

 Some tags alter logging behavior.
-The tags' value (tags can be specified as an object) enables and disables the feature, based on their truthiness.
+A tag's value (tags can be specified as an object) enables and disables the feature, based on their truthiness.
 Meta tags are not logged.
 Meta tag names start with 'log' and 'noLog.'
 Meta tags tags that start with noLog negate their corresponding meta tags.
 For example, {logStack: true} is identical to 'logStack'. {logStack: false} is identical to 'noLogStack.'
 Meta tag names are: